JMorris1575/Christmas2022/docs/updates.rst

 involve shooting people, but instead, St. Nicholas throwing bags of gold into the homes of poor people.

-I am working on the tutorial cited above and hope to learn enough to develop a fully-working game with several levels that are fun to play.
+I am working on the tutorial cited above and hope to learn enough to develop a fully-working game with several levels that are fun to play for both kids and adults.